BillyDM/CTAGDRC/README.md

 ---

-This repository is a fork which adds a modern CMake system and prebuilt binaries.
+This repository is a fork which adds a modern CMake build system and prebuilt binaries.

 *Generated using [Cookiejuce](github.com/madskjeldgaard/Cookiejuce).*